About the Program

 You must have a bachelor's degree before you can enter our graduate program.
-The following courses are prerequisites required to be completed before the application deadline (priority deadline: Feb.
-1, extended deadline: March 15).
+The following prerequisites courses are required to be completed or in progress before the application deadline.

 Is the audiology program accredited?

-The doctor of audiology program at University of the Pacific has been awarded candidacy status by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association and a ten-year accreditation status by the Accreditation Commission for Audiology Education (ACAE).
+The doctor of audiology program at University of the Pacific is fully accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association and a ten-year accreditation status by the Accreditation Commission for Audiology Education (ACAE).